What are You Looking for in Your Articling Experience?

-Nelligan O’Brien Payne LLP has also developed an in-house mentoring program, where partners or senior associates volunteer to be teamed up with an articling student.
+Nelligan Law has also developed an in-house mentoring program, where partners or senior associates volunteer to be teamed up with an articling student.
 In addition to organized social outings, mentor and mentees also meet informally on a regular basis to discuss student progress and any concerns, either work-related or personal, that the students may have during their year.

 We have also created an internal student advocacy program, which includes a full mock civil trial, with participation and feedback from lawyers within the firm.
 The trial is a half-day event that takes place each year at the Ottawa Courthouse.
 The advocacy program is intended as a tool to assist the students and to provide them with a hands-on learning experience in which firm lawyers will help the students improve their advocacy skills.

-Nelligan O’Brien Payne LLP offers students competitive salaries and a comprehensive benefit package that includes insurance coverage (major medical, dental, prescription drugs, eyewear, travel).
+Nelligan Law offers students competitive salaries and a comprehensive benefit package that includes insurance coverage (major medical, dental, prescription drugs, eyewear, travel).
 Coverage begins immediately upon the commencement of each student’s employment.

-To further our commitment to work-life balance, our students are also given three weeks paid vacation and three days of family responsibility leave.
+To further our commitment to work-life balance, our students are also given paid vacation and personal leave.

-The firm also pays all expenses associated with enrollment in the Law Society of Upper Canada’s Lawyer Licensing Process.
+The firm also pays all expenses associated with enrollment in the Law Society of Ontario’s Lawyer Licensing Process.

 - Be authentic.